mariaalouisaa/wordle-copycat/README.md

 I have chosen to tackle Issue #1 to create the instructions.
 They appear on load, ontop of all other elements on the page, and can be closed and reopened.

 Coded and maintained entirely my myself.
-Based of [Wordle](https://www.powerlanguage.co.uk/wordle/)
+Based on [Wordle](https://www.powerlanguage.co.uk/wordle/)